nyitraibence/launch-subscribe/readme.md

 # Subscribe App 📧
-A super lightweight PHP application, that lets people subscribe for your site before it launches.
+A super lightweight PHP + SQLite application, that lets people subscribe for your site before it launches.

 ## Setup